-- promoting, implementing, monitoring and reviewing this policy in accordance with legislation and guidance on the safeguarding of children and vulnerable adults; - acting as the main points of contact within the University for the safeguarding of children and vulnerable adults; - providing University members with information, advice and training on the safeguarding of children and vulnerable adults; - ensuring this policy is easily accessible to staff and students; - establishing and maintaining contacts with internal and external key stakeholders; including the police, LADO, local authority.
-These contacts will primarily be maintained by the DSO's; - undertaking the referral of cases of suspected abuse or allegations to the appropriate agencies; - maintaining and recommending updates to safeguarding policies and procedures; - keeping up to date with current policy and legislation and updating the University accordingly; - undertaking risk assessments that are completed prior to any activity involving children or vulnerable adults; - maintaining confidential records of reported child or vulnerable adult abuse or welfare cases and the action taken in relation to the University member.
+- promoting, implementing, monitoring and reviewing this policy in accordance with legislation and guidance on the safeguarding of children and adults at risk; - acting as the main points of contact within the University for the safeguarding of children and adults at risk; - providing University members with information, advice and training on the safeguarding of children and adults at risk; - ensuring this policy is easily accessible to staff and students; - establishing and maintaining contacts with internal and external key stakeholders; including the police, LADO, and local authority.
+These contacts will primarily be maintained by the DSO's; - undertaking the referral of cases of suspected abuse or allegations to the appropriate agencies; - maintaining and recommending updates to safeguarding policies and procedures; - keeping up to date with current policy and legislation and updating the University accordingly; - undertaking risk assessments that are completed prior to any activity involving children or adults at risk; - maintaining confidential records of reported child or adult at risk abuse or welfare cases and the action taken in relation to the University member.